-Belly Up to East Bay’s Craft Beer Scene
+Belly Up to East Bay’s Craft Beer Scene for Beer Week

 The East Bay is hops-friendly, pro-hops, hoppy to see you!
 The craft beer and taproom scene is buzzing on the bright side of the Bay, and whether you like your beer heavy, sour, malty, grassy, creamy or fruity, you can find it all here.

 Beside being home to some of the best-known established West Coast breweries, including 21st Amendment in San Leandro and Trumer Pils in Berkeley, the East Bay hosts an astonishing number of up-and-comers.
 They are part of a statewide trend in craft brewery growth.
 More than 900 craft breweries operate across the state, more than any state in the nation, according to the California Craft Brewers Association.

 Oakland alone boasts at least a dozen breweries and nine tasting rooms, according to the Oakland visitors center.
 The East Bay scene is so robust that there’s a dedicated blog for brew geeks called www.eastbaybeer.com.

 In honor of the upcoming SF Beer Week (Feb.
 9-18) — a marathon of tastings that will include nearly 30 East Bay breweries — we offer you the following tasting tour guide to the Oakland Ale Trail and beyond:

 Alameda Island Brewing Co. is a three-year-old, 20-barrel microbrewery.
 Sample beers like Cavanaugh Kolsch, Alameda’s IPA and Sea Haggis Scotch Ale at the industrial-style tasting room with a patio.
 Kids and dogs welcome.
 1716 Park St., Alameda